emmanuellmhango/knowledge-management/README.md

-# Knowledge Management Information System
+# Knowledge Management Information Flow

-This project is a dashboard that shows information flow between players players in the information ecosystem.
+This project is a dashboard that shows the information flow between players in the information ecosystem.

 ## Description